Payday loans in Nova Scotia

 How to file a complaint against a lender

 You can contact Service Nova Scotia at 1-800-670-4357 to discuss your options for filing a complaint.
-They will typically conduct an investigation if they believe that a payday loans company has breached Nova Scotia’s consumer protection laws.
+They will typically conduct an investigation if they believe that a payday loan company has breached Nova Scotia’s consumer protection laws.

-Short-term loan alternatives in Nova Scotia
+Payday loan alternatives in Nova Scotia

 Payday loans are short-term, high interest rate loans which are often the most expensive way to get your hands on emergency money.
 Consider your options carefully before borrowing from a payday lender.
+Here are some alternatives to payday loans:

 Nova Scotia assistance programs